-Creating Possibilities Nepal (CP Nepal) has organized a free child health camp in Gadhawa Rural Municipality.
+Creating Possibilities Nepal (CP Nepal) has organized a free child medical health checkup camp in Gadhawa Rural Municipality.
 A total of 587 children from different wards of Gadhawa had undergone health check-ups at the camp.

 Mrs. Sunita Chaudhary, a resident of Gadhawa-5, Dharmapur, came to the child health camp after her two-year-old son Sonam Chaudhary had been suffering from fever for four days.
 She knew about the child health camp at the mothers' group meeting.
 Like Sunita, Gita Pun Magar, a resident of Gadhawa-7, Lakshanpur, also brought her three sons.
 Eleven, nine, and seven-year-olds Madan, Subas, and Sandeep had the same problem of neck swelling.
 After taking the medicine, it seems to have recovered a bit, but later the same problem recurred.